zysyyz/mislavjavor.github.io/_posts/2016-02-06-Key-features-of-swift-21.md

+---
+layout: post
-# Key features of Swift 2.1
+title: Key features of Swift 2.1
+---

 ## Introduction
 Swift, the programming language Apple designed to replace Objective-C, has split the opinions of many people during it's existence.